Chewy, ooey gooey thick cookies! These are my absolute favorite. Now you can make them at home. These chewy chocolate chip cookies are incredible!

 - ½ cup butter cubed

 - 1 egg yolk

 - 1 tablespoon vanilla extract

-- 2 cups flour white or whole wheat
+- 2 cups flour white

 - ½ teaspoon baking powder